Information to apply for the Windrush Community Fund for projects which raise awareness of the Windrush schemes.

 - can provide a valid governing document

 - can provide accounts for the last 2 financial years or an income-expenditure statement for two years if you were established after April 2020

-If you are a grassroots organisation, you can apply if you can support your application with:
+You can apply if you can support your application with:

-- a governing document that is suitable for your organisation
+- a governing document for your organisation

 - one reference from an established group or organisation

-Several organisations can work together on a project and apply as a consortium.
-There is no limit on the number of organisations who can be involved in a consortium.
+You can work with other organisations on a project and apply as a group.
+There’s no limit on the number of organisations who can be involved in a consortium.

 Any funding awarded will be paid directly to the lead organisation.

-Who can’t apply
+Who cannot apply

-You cannot apply for the Windrush Community Fund if you are:
+You cannot apply if you’re: